nWidart/DbExporter/readme.md

 DbExportHandler::migrateAndSeed();

 ```
-**!!
-Important :** Please note you cannot set a external seed database.
+**Important :** Please note you cannot set a external seed database.
 If you know of a way to connect to a external DB with laravel without writing in the app/database.php file [let me know](http://www.twitter.com/nicolaswidart).